Under the bankruptcy act 1966 law, creditors are unable to claim against a person’s estate if that person has declared bankruptcy.

 However, there are certain situations where the bankruptcy act 1966 can be orchestrated to appear this way, so as to purposely avoid paying debts.

-The recent case involving Michael Williamson, disgraced former Health Services Union Boss, highlights how divorce and family law proceedings can be fraudulently utilised to avoid creditors.
+The recent case involving Michael Williamson, disgraced former Health Services Union Boss, highlights how divorce and family law proceedings can be fraudulently utilized to avoid creditors.

-The Australian revealed this week that Michael Williamson, divorced and bankrupt, was seen with his ex-wife at her beach front property, an asset which was gifted to her by Williamson prior to his jail time.
+The Australian revealed this week that Michael Williamson, divorced and bankrupt, was seen with his ex-wife at her beachfront property, an asset which was gifted to her by Williamson prior to his jail time.

-Importantly, during divorce proceedings, Williamson claimed assets of only $20,000.00 and a fishing boat, with the remained of his real property, assets, and $1.6M in superannuation being transferred to his ex-wife.
+Importantly, during Divorce Proceedings, Williamson claimed assets of only $20,000.00 and a fishing boat, with the, remained of his real property, assets, and $1.6M in superannuation being transferred to his ex-wife.